gabrielfalcao/cello/README.md

 # Tutorial

-Let's write our first scraper, to Fab.com
+Let's write our first scraper using Fab.com as an example.

-Each part of this tutorial show an example code, the latest example is always a working code, and because of that there is a lot of repeated code.
+Each part of this tutorial shows an example code, the latest example is always a working code, and because of that there is a lot of repeated code.

 ## 1. Create stages

-Create a python file called `fab_scraper.py` with the following contents.
+Create a python file called `fab_scraper.py` with the following
+contents:

 ```python
 from cello import Stage